StackVista/stackstate-docs/use/concepts/components.md

 ## Run state

-Some components in StackState will report a **Run state**.
-This is different to the [health state](/use/health-state/about-health-state.md), for example, StackState will report a run state for components on AWS EC2 instances.
-The run state indicates the component’s operational state, this can be `DEPLOYING`, `DEPLOYED`, `STARTING`, `STARTED`, `STOPPING`, `STOPPED` or `UNKNOWN`.
+Some components in StackState will report a **Run state**, for example, StackState will report a run state for components on AWS EC2 instances.
+This is different to the [health state](/use/health-state/about-health-state.md) and indicates the component’s operational state.
+The run state can be `DEPLOYING`, `DEPLOYED`, `STARTING`, `STARTED`, `STOPPING`, `STOPPED` or `UNKNOWN`.
+It is not used in the calculation of a component's health state.

 For every change in run state, a `Run state changed` event is generated.
-These events are visible in the Events Perspective and can help to correlate changes in deployment state of components with problems in an environment.
+These events are visible in the Events Perspective and can help to correlate changes in the deployment state of components with problems in an environment.

-The run state of a component is not used to calculate the component's health state.